peterkuma/ds-format/docs/master/Installation/index.md

    ```

    Replace pip3 with pip if pip3 is not available.
 Add `--break-system-packages`
-   if your distribution does not allow installing into home directory but you
+   if your distribution does not allow installing into the home directory but
-   want to anyway.
+   you want to anyway.

    Alternatively, install into a Python virtual environment with: